UKCloud/documentation/articles/other/other-ref-idam.md

      -d client_id=portal.ukcloud | jq -r '.access_token')
 ```

 This token is used in bearer authentication with IDAM.
-Requests to the IDAM API are prefaced with `curl -H "Authorization: Bearer $token"`
+Requests to the IDAM API are prefaced with `curl -H "Authorization: Bearer $token"`.

 ### Listing users